apache/mesos/docs/csi.md

 the agent will think the SLRP has disconnected, similar to agent disconnection.
 If there exists a task that is using the disk resources provided by the SLRP, its execution will not be affected.
-However, offer operations (e.g., `CREATE_VOLUME`) for the SLRP will not be successful.
+However, offer operations (e.g., `CREATE_DISK`) for the SLRP will not be successful.
 In fact, if a SLRP is disconnected, the master will rescind the offers related to that SLRP, effectively disallowing frameworks to perform operations on the disconnected SLRP.